ArturWincenciak/Blef/README.md

 ## How to run for the first time

-- Web Application will run https without Certificate.
+- Web Application will run HTTPS without certificate.
 To fix it run `dotnet dev-certs https --trust` as described in https://www.hanselman.com/blog/developing-locally-with-aspnet-core-under-https-ssl-and-selfsigned-certs